Brighton in Colour: City Guide to Street Art, Pavilion & Culture

 Pubs like Sidewinder and Mash Tun keep things casual but fun.
 Expect pop-up games, spontaneous competitions, and beer gardens buzzing with energy.

 But the most unusual pub game I’ve come across?
 Toad in the Hole (or just Toads).
-My good friend Jo introduced me to this Brighton-born classic.
+My good friend introduced me to this Brighton-born classic.
 It’s played on a square, lead-topped table.
 Players toss brass coins (called toads) from a set distance, aiming to land them on the table or, better yet, in the hole at its centre.
 Points are scored accordingly, and the competition gets fierce.
 The game has spread to pubs like Hand in Hand and Victory Inn, spawning a full-on pub league.
 It’s part skill, part luck and a lot of fun.

 Brighton’s parades: where the city comes alive